kissmetrics/km-support/_posts/2014-05-14-saas-js-only.md

 # Introduction

-Below is some basic information for you to get started with KISSmetrics.
+Below is some basic information for you to get started with Kissmetrics.
 Please let your account manager know if you need information outside of our JavaScript API.
 Everything in `<<double brackets>>` needs to be replaced with an element ID or a variable.

 # Getting Started